benzimmer/podigee-player-blog-themes/README.md

 ./sdk.js $apiKey $podcastId
 ```

+In order to see the rendered blog, visit in your browser: http://127.0.0.1:9000

 - You can find the API key in your user settings.
 If you can't see it, please contact us.

 ---